golanlevin/p5.plotSvg/README.md

 * [License](#license)
 * [Keywords](#keywords)

 ---
 ## About p5.plotSvg

-The p5.plotSvg library allows the [p5.js](https://p5js.org/) creative coding toolkit to generate SVG files tailored for path-based vector output devices like the [AxiDraw pen-plotter](https://www.axidraw.com/).
+The p5.plotSvg library allows the [p5.js](https://p5js.org/) creative coding toolkit to generate SVG files specifically tailored for path-based vector output devices like the [AxiDraw pen-plotter](https://www.axidraw.com/).
 Note that p5.plotSvg is *not* a general-purpose library for importing, exporting, optimizing, or rendering SVG files in p5.js.
 The p5.plotSvg library is known to be compatible with [p5.js v.1.11.1](https://cdnjs.cloudflare.com/ajax/libs/p5.js/1.11.1/p5.js).

 p5.plotSvg was developed by [Golan Levin](https://art.cmu.edu/people/golan-levin/) in November 2024 as a resource for the CMU [Drawing with Machines](https://github.com/golanlevin/DrawingWithMachines) course.
 It was created with encouragement and generous support from [Bantam Tools](https://www.bantamtools.com/), makers of the world's finest pen-plotting instruments.